-According to independent market-research forecasts Rice cites, the cellular immunotherapy market alone could be worth $4 billion in the next 10 years; companies doing research in it have a current market capitalization north of $11 billion.
-BioLife offers formulation, fill-finish services for clients as well.
+According to independent market-research forecasts Rice cites, the cellular immunotherapy market alone could be worth $4 billion by in the next 10 years; companies doing research in it have a current market capitalization north of $11 billion.
+BioLife offers formulation, fill & finish services for clients as well.

-The company’s already announced Biologistex service comprises insulated shipping containers (from SAVSU Technologies, a Santa Fe, NM vendor), integrated with a cellular communications, a payload monitoring system, and a Web-based app so that the shipper can monitor a package throughout its journey.
-The SAVSU partnership was announced in 2013; now, the company has brought in Kevin O’Donnell, former senior partner of Exelsius Cold Chain Management, as VP, cold chain standards, practices and compliance.
-“Commercial pharma tracks cold chain shipments in part to develop a profile for specific trade lanes,” he says, “but we’re planning a system that will track each shipment, individually, all the way to when it is presented to the patient.”
-The Biologistex service is being designed as a “self service” offering, letting the shipper decide who and how a shipment is transported, but O’Donnell and Rice leave the door open to collaborate with logistics service providers already operating in the clinical space in the future.
+The company’s already announced Biologistex service comprises insulated shipping containers (from Savsu Technologies, a Santa Fe, NM vendor), integrated with a cellular communications, a payload monitoring system, and a Web-based app so that the shipper can monitor a package throughout its journey.
+The Savsu partnership was announced in 2013; now, the company has brought on Kevin O’Donnell, former senior partner of Exelsius Cold Chain Management, as VP, cold chain standards, practices & compliance.
+“Commercial pharma tracks cold chain shipments in part to develop a profile for specific trade lanes,” he says, “but we’re planning a system that will track each shipment, individually, all the way to when it is presented to the patient,” he says.
+The Biologistex service is being designed as a “self service” offering, letting the shipper decide who and how a shipment is transported, but O’Donnell and Rice leave the door open to collaborate with logistics service providers already operating in the clinical space, in the future.